 Mustard's Religious History

 The mustard seed is a prominent reference for those of the Christian faith, exemplifying something that is small and insignificant, which when planted, grows in strength and power.
-Pope John XII was so fond of mustard that he created a new Vatican position—grand moutardier du pape (mustard-maker to the pope—and promptly filled the post with his nephew.
+Pope John XII was so fond of mustard that he created a new Vatican position—grand moutardier du pape (mustard-maker to the pope)—and promptly filled the post with his nephew.
 His nephew was from the Dijon region, which soon became the mustard center of the world.

 Mustard in Modern Culture

-We all know that losers and quitters can't cut the mustard (live up to the challenge), and perhaps the reason ballpark mustard is so popular is because pitchers apply mustard to their fastballs to get those strikeouts.
+We all know that losers and quitters can't cut the mustard (live up to the challenge), and perhaps the reason ballpark mustard is so popular is that pitchers apply mustard to their fastballs to get those strikeouts.
 The disabling and even lethal chemical weapon known as mustard gas is a synthetic copy based on the volatile nature of mustard oils.